jw2249a/2017-bayes-audit/2017-code/README.md

 * **paper ballot collections** (saying how the paper ballots will be collected and organized).

-Put these four files into the subdirectory:
+These four files are put into the subdirectory:

-    1-election-spec
+    1-election-spec/

-within the directory for this election.
+within the main directory for this election.

 [Back to TOC](#table-of-contents)

 ### Election

-After the election has closed, and paper ballot have been
+After the polls have closed, and the paper ballots have been scanned:
-scanned:

-* Organize the paper ballots in each collections, and produce ballot manifests describing how the paper ballots are stored (e.g. in boxes).
+* Election officials organize the paper ballots in each collection, and produce a ballot manifest for each collection describing how the paper ballots are stored (e.g. in boxes numbered a certain way).

-* If the scanners produced a cast vote record for each ballot, collection managers (or the tabulation equipment) produces a "reported-cvrs" CSV file for each collection, having one row for each vote.
+* If the scanners produced a cast vote record for each ballot, collection managers (or the tabulation equipment) produce a "reported-cvrs" CSV file for each collection, having one row for each vote.
-  Otherwise, produce one file for each collection giving the tally of votes in that collection.
+  Otherwise, they produce one file for each collection giving the tally of votes in that collection.

-* Audit Central collects the reported outcome for each contest.
+* Audit Central determines and publishes the reported outcome for each contest.

   Audit Central puts this information into directories and files:

-      2-reported
-        21-reported-ballot-manifests
-        22-reported-cvrs
+      2-reported/
+        21-reported-ballot-manifests/
+        22-reported-cvrs/
         23-reported-outcomes.csv

 ### Audit

-* Audit Central produces an "audit specification".
+* Audit Central produces an "audit specification" consisting of:

-  * Produce any necessary global audit parameters.
+  * A file with any necessary **global** audit parameters.

-  * Produce a detailed list of which contests will be audited, and to what risk limits.
+  * A detailed list of **which contests will be audited**, and to **what risk limits**.
-    Give the initial
-    status for each contest audit.
-    (Arguably, this should be done before the election itself.)
+    Each contest has a specified **initial status**, which will be updated as the audit progresses.

-  * Produce a random audit seed (say by rolling dice at a public ceremony).
+  * A **random audit seed**, which may have been produced by rolling twenty ten-sided dice at a public ceremony.

-  * Produce an initial "audit order" for each paper ballot collection, saying what randomly-chosen ballots should be audited first.
+  * An initial "**audit order**" for each paper ballot collection, saying what randomly-chosen ballots should be audited first.

-  * Put this information into directories and files:
+  * Audit Central puts this information into the following directories and files:

-        3-audit
-           31-audit-spec
+        3-audit/
+           31-audit-spec/
               audit-spec-global.csv
               audit-spec-contest.csv
               audit-spec-collection.csv
               audit-spec-seed.csv

-           32-audit-orders
+           32-audit-orders/
               audit-order-PBCID1.csv
               audit-order-PBCID2.csv
               ...

-* Each collection manager begins auditing the ballots specified in his "audit order" file, and shipped the results back to Audit Central, who stores them in directory:
+* Each collection manager begins auditing the ballots specified in his "audit order" file, and ships the results back to Audit Central, who stores them in the following directory:

-        3-audit
-           33-audited-votes
+        3-audit/
+           33-audited-votes/
              audited-votes-PBCID1.csv
              audited-votes-PBCID2.csv
              ...

-* Audit Central will process the received audited votes files, and frequently send back to each collection manager additional audit orders and status reports on how each contest audit is progress (including an estimate as to how much work remains to be done).
+* Audit Central processes the received audited votes files, and frequently send back to each collection manager additional audit orders, as well as status reports on how each contest audit is progressing (including an estimate as to how much work remains to be done).

-  Audit Central will announce when each contest has been sufficiently audited, and when the overall audit is complete.
+  Audit Central announces when each contest has been sufficiently audited, and when the overall audit is complete.

-  From a collection manager's point of view, the process is **asynchronous** with the operations of Audit Central.
+  From a collection manager's point of view, the whole process is largely **asynchronous** with the operations of Audit Central.
   A collection manager can update her audited votes file whenever she is ready to do so.